aptivator/var-trap/README.md

 `valueAdder()` receives a value and a collection and then adds the former to the latter.

-The library will error out if one of these is not provided.
+The library will error out if any one of these is not provided.

 ```javascript
 import {addTrapDefinitions} from 'var-trap';